District heating: Ownership, monopoly issues and charging structures

 In many cases large combined heat and power district heating schemes are owned by a single entity.
 This was typically the case in the old Eastern bloc countries.
 However, for many schemes, the ownership of the cogeneration plant is separate from the heat using part.

 Examples are Warsaw which has such split ownership with PGNiG Termika owning the cogeneration unit, the Veolia owning 85% of the heat distribution, the rest of the heat distribution is owned by municipality and workers.
 Similarly all the large CHP/CH schemes in Denmark are of split ownership.

 Sweden provides an alternative example where the heating market is deregulated.
 In Sweden it is most common that the ownership of the district heating network is not separated from the ownership of the cogeneration plants, the district cooling network or the centralized heat pumps.
 There are also examples where the competition has spawned parallel networks and interconnected networks where multiple utilities cooperate.

 In the United Kingdom there have been complaints that district heating companies have too much of a monopoly and are insufficiently regulated, an issue the industry is aware of, and has taken steps to improve consumer experience through the use of customer charters as set out by the Heat Trust.
-Some customers are taking legal action against the supplier for Misrepresentation & Unfair Trading, claiming district Heating is not delivering the savings promised by many heat suppliers.
+Some customers are taking legal action against the supplier for misrepresentation and unfair trading, claiming district heating is not delivering the savings promised by many heat suppliers.